scriptituk/xfade-easing/README.md

 – see [Performance](#custom-expression-performance) –
 and runs on plain vanilla ffmpeg but with restrictions: it doesn’t support CSS easings, certain transitions, the [reverse](#reversing-xfade-effects) feature, full colour or textures.

-At present extended transitions are limited to ported GLSL transitions but more effects may be added downstream.

 ---